Daremonic/payswitch-docs/features/payment-flows-and-management/fraud-blocklist.md

     block the card.
 * Try the payment again (should fail)

-## How to enable Blocklist Guard on Hyperswitch?
+## How to enable Blocklist Guard on PaySwitcher?

 ```
 curl --location --request POST '{{base_url}}/blocklist/toggle?status=true' \
 --header 'api-key: dev_xxxxxxxxxxxxxxxx'
 ```

-## How to configure Blocklist on Hyperswitch using API?
+## How to configure Blocklist on PaySwitcher using API?

-1. Create and confirm a card payment through Hyperswitch by passing raw card details
+1. Create and confirm a card payment through PaySwitcher by passing raw card details

 ```
 {